GovRight/wp-corpus-utils/README.md

    'fields' => [ 'id', 'slug', 'locales' ]
 ]);

-// Any available model method can called as a method on
+// Any available model method can be called as a method on
 // the model object like this
 $law = $api->Laws->findOne([
     'where' => [